-10.2.8 Guidelines should be used to ensure that tug crews are appropriately trained and qualified (see Section 10.5).
-They should also include the need for tug crews to train with pilots.
-In particular, pilots and tug masters should conduct regular liaison meetings, safety workshops, visits including pilots tripping on tugs and tug masters accompanying pilots and all parties attending simulator training and refreshers together.
-Trips should cover as varied a selection of towage activities as possible including escorting (where applicable).
-It is recommended that, at minimum, liaison meetings between facility representatives, pilot associations and towage operators take place every quarter.
+MCA guidelines should be used to ensure that tug crews are appropriately trained and qualified.
+They should also include the need for tug crews to train with pilots. pilots, Pilotage Exemption Certificate (PEC) holders and tug masters', should conduct regular liaison meetings, safety workshops, visits including pilots tripping on tugs and tug masters accompanying pilots and all parties attending simulator and refresher training together.
+Trips should cover as varied a selection of towage activities as possible including active escorting (where applicable).
+It is recommended that, at minimum, liaison meetings between facility representatives, pilot associations and towage providers take place every quarter.

-10.2.9 Open reporting of incidents and candid exchanges are essential to gain maximum benefit from any lessons learned.
+Open reporting of incidents and candid exchanges are essential to gain maximum benefit from any lessons learned.
 The Pilots' Pocket Guide and Checklist includes bullet points for items to be discussed at liaison meetings including identification of good practice and improvements.
 Any accidents and near misses should be thoroughly reviewed and relevant MAIB reports discussed with changes to guidelines being made if necessary.

-10.3 Towage Types
+4.6.2 Towage Types